 Wednesday, 3.
 November: This time Joachim went to Sølyst, near Copenhagen, to present a grant.
 A royal grant, with the impressive name: Kong Christian IX og Dronning Louises Jubilœumslegat.
 (King Christian IX and Queen Louise’s Jubilee Grant).
 Alas, since Prince Joachim is a male and is not wearing dresses, press reports about what went on is very limited indeed!

 Oh, you wanna know more?
 No problem, just go to The Royal House of Denmark forum and read all about it.Filed under Danish Royals

-Tagged Children, Crown Prince Frederik, Crown Princess Mary, Funeral, Greenland, Margrethe II, Memorial, Patronage, Prince Christian of Denmark, Prince Felix of Denmark, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Prince Nikolai, Princess Isabella of Denmark, Sport.
+Tagged Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Funeral, Greenland, Margrethe II of Denmark, Memorial, Patronage, Prince Christian of Denmark, Prince Felix of Denmark, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Prince Nikolai of Denmark, Princess Isabella of Denmark, Sport.